Updated: September 18, 2024

 Here are three surprising facts about AGG and its index:

-Rooted in a half-century of bond history: The Bloomberg US Aggregate Bond Index was incepted in 1973 (50 years ago!) as a government-credit index that calculated total returns to measure bond market performance similar to equity market indices.
-Prior to the publication of the Aggregate Bond Index, only average yields for bonds were available9, rather than total returns.
-Over time, the index rules began to include securitized bonds and taxable munis to reflect the composition of the broad bond market.
+Rooted in a half-century of bond history: The Bloomberg US Aggregate Bond Index was incepted in 1973 (over 50 years ago!) as a government-credit index that calculated total returns to measure bond market performance similar to equity market indices.
+Prior to the publication of the Aggregate Bond Index, only average yields for bonds were available, rather than total returns.8 Over time, the index rules began to include securitized bonds and taxable munis to reflect the composition of the broad bond market.